Canon R-30 Camcorder Tutorial

 You’re Ready to Record

 You don’t need advanced settings to create strong video content.
 Start with Auto mode, focus on steady shots and clear audio, and build confidence as you record.
-The Canon R30 is a reliable camcorder for class projects, interviews, documentation, and campus events.
+The Canon R30 is a reliable camcorder for class projects, interviews, documentation, campus events, and more.